5 Simple Ways to Increase Productivity Just By Modifying Your Office Environment

 Quick Tip: Use background music to create your ideal atmosphere, e.g. sounds of nature or flowing water can create a calming effect, or sounds that mimic the noise of a café can also help employees feel more relaxed, which boosts creativity levels.

 - Work Desks and Chairs – This is one of the most obvious elements of a good office design and creates the biggest impact for your employees.
-Some of the areas to consider are the placement of work desks and chairs where it does not obstruct passage way or entrance, and there is sufficient lighting for long hours of work.
+Some of the areas to consider are the placement of work desks and office chairs where it does not obstruct passage way or entrance, and there is sufficient lighting for long hours of work.
 Also, the height of the tables and chairs should be adjusted to a comfortable and ergonomic level.
 For e.g. your chair should be adjusted to a level whereby your feet are resting firmly on the ground.
 Your sitting posture should be slightly reclined with enough back support, so as to prevent lower back pain from long hours of sitting.
 When it comes to using computers, it is important to ensure your eyes are about 24-36 inches away from the screen.
 The top of your computer screen should be slightly below or at eye level.
 And do remember to take short breaks after every 45 minutes of looking at your computer screen to prevent eye fatigue.

 Quick Tip: For more open communication, try open office plans as it appears less formal and tense.
 This is especially useful if most of your employees comprise of young professionals.